IrinaRun/API-Testing/README.md

 **GET Artist**
 HTTP method for request: GET
-Request description: Request to get all artists Response status code: 200
+Request description: Request to get an artist
+Response status code: 200
 Below you can find a picture of the API request from Postman:
 ![image](https://github.com/IrinaRun/API-Testing/assets/153914775/04e40aca-24d3-45d5-84d1-6d780028aec5)